-The bill, known as the "Deedy Reed Community Clean Up Act," amends and reenacts several sections of Louisiana law regarding the storage and management of blighted automobiles.
-It introduces new definitions and requirements for collectors of historic or special interest vehicles, allowing them to store unlicensed vehicles on their property under specific conditions to prevent them from becoming public nuisances.
-The bill also expands the authority of municipalities and parishes to enact ordinances that regulate the storage of abandoned or wrecked vehicles, including those deemed of historic or special interest, and repeals the previous requirement that such vehicles must be disposed of to organizations that restore historic vehicles.
+The bill amends and reenacts several sections of Louisiana law regarding the storage and regulation of blighted automobiles, particularly those deemed as collector vehicles.
+It introduces new requirements for collectors storing unlicensed vehicles, including maintaining them on jacks or lifts, covering them with specific tarps, and storing them close to the back property line.
+Additionally, the bill expands the authority of municipalities and parishes to enact ordinances that can be more or less restrictive than existing laws concerning abandoned or stored motor vehicles of historic or special interest.
+It also repeals the previous requirement that such vehicles must be disposed of to organizations that restore historic vehicles.

 Statutes affected: HB674 Original: 32:442(4), 33:4876(A)